jmquigley/quill-markup/README.md

 - `h6` - header level 6
 - `hr` - horizontal line markup
 - `italic`
+- `keywords` - special keywords that are used by a mode
 - `language` - the name of the language for a fenced code region.
 Today this is just decoration due to limits in Quill (it only uses code to try discover the language implicitly instead of explicit declaration)
 - `link` - URI links
 - `linkName` - The color associated with the name ([name](link)) in a link
 - `linkTitle` - optional title values on links
 - `list` - number and bullet list chevrons
 - `mono`
+- `option` - special option inline tokens (like the .Title token in asciidoc)
 - `strikethrough`
 - `underline`
 - `wiki` - wiki name coloring in [[name | link]]